 IN MEDTECH EUROPE GEOGRAPHIC AREA OUTSIDE MEDTECH EUROPE GEOGRAPHIC AREA WHICH TYPE OF SUPPORT CAN MEMBER COMPANIES PROVIDE TO WHICH THIRD PARTY ORGANISED EDUCATIONAL EVENTS?
-NATIONAL Third Party Organised Educational Events attended by delegates which are local HCPs only) INTERNATIONAL (Third Party Organised Educational Events attended by delegates coming from at least two countries of the MedTech Europe Geographic Area ^{1,2}) INTERNATIONAL (Third Party Organised Educational Events attended by delegates who are Healthcare Professionals registered and practising in the MedTech Europe Geographic Area 3) INTERNATIONAL (Third Party Organised Educational Events to which no Healthcare Professionals registered and practicing in the MedTech Europe Geographic Area attend, neither as speakers or delegates) EDUCATIONAL GRANTS 4 PROVIDED TO SUPPORT A THIRD PARTY ORGANISED CONFERENCE Educational Grant to support the general running of a conference 2018 - Allowed 5 2019 - Allowed.
-2018 - Allowed.
-Not subject to CVS decision 2019 - Subject to CVS decision 2018 - Allowed.
-Not subject to CVS decision 2019 - Allowed.
-Not subject to CVS decision Out of scope of the application of the Code 6 Educational Grants that includes funds to support HCP attendance to the conference 2018 - Allowed.
-2019 - Allowed.
-2018 - Allowed.
-Not subject to CVS decision 2019 - Subject to CVS decision 2018 - Allowed.
-Not subject to CVS decision 2019 - Subject to CVS decision N/A Educational Grants that includes funds to support Faculty 2018 - Allowed.
-2019 - Allowed.
-2018 - Allowed.
-Not subject to CVS decision 2019 - Subject to CVS decision 2018 - Allowed.
-Not subject to CVS decision 2019 - Allowed.
-Not subject to CVS decision N/A COMMERCIAL ACTIVITIES Consultancy agreement for speakers in satellite symposia 2018 - Allowed.
-2019 - Allowed.
-2018 - Allowed.
-Not subject to CVS decision 2019 - Subject to CVS decision 2018 - Allowed.
-Not subject to CVS decision 2019 - Allowed.
-Not subject to CVS decision N/A Booths/advertising 2018 - Allowed.
-2019 - Allowed.
-2018 - Allowed.
-Not subject to CVS decision 2019 - Subject to CVS decision 2018 - Allowed.
-Not subject to CVS decision 2019 - Allowed.
-Not subject to CVS decision Out of scope of the application of the Code DIRECT SPONSORSHIP OF HCPs REGISTERED AND PRACTISING IN THE MEDTECH EUROPE GEOGRAPHIC AREA Direct sponsorship of HCPs as delegates (passive participation) 2018 - Allowed.
-2019 - Not allowed.
-2018 - Subject to CVS decision 2019 - Not allowed 2018 - Subject to CVS decision 2019 - Not allowed N/A Direct sponsorship of HCPs as Faculty (active participation) 2018 - Allowed.
-2019 - Not allowed.
-2018 - Allowed.
-Not subject to CVS decision 7 2019 - Not allowed 2018 - Allowed.
-Not subject to CVS decision 2019 - Not allowed N/A
+NATIONAL Third Party Organised Educational Events attended by delegates which are local HCPs only) INTERNATIONAL (Third Party Organised Educational Events attended by delegates coming from at least two countries of the MedTech Europe Geographic Area 1 , 2) INTERNATIONAL (Third Party Organised Educational Events attended by delegates who are Healthcare Professionals registered and practising in the MedTech Europe Geographic Area 3) INTERNATIONAL (Third Party Organised Educational Events to which no Healthcare Professionals registered and practicing in the MedTech Europe Geographic Area attend, neither as speakers or delegates) EDUCATIONAL GRANTS 4 PROVIDED TO SUPPORT A THIRD PARTY ORGANISED CONFERENCE Educational Grant to support the general running of a conference Allowed 5 Subject to CVS decision Allowed.
+Not subject to CVS decision Out of scope of the application of the Code 6 Educational Grants that includes funds to support HCP attendance to the conference Allowed.
+Subject to CVS decision Allowed.
+Not subject to CVS decision N/A Educational Grants that includes funds to support Faculty Allowed.
+Subject to CVS decision Allowed.
+Not subject to CVS decision N/A COMMERCIAL ACTIVITIES Consultancy agreement for speakers in satellite symposia Allowed.
+Subject to CVS decision Allowed.
+Not subject to CVS decision N/A Booths/advertising Allowed.
+Subject to CVS decision Allowed.
+Not subject to CVS decision Out of scope of the application of the Code DIRECT SPONSORSHIP OF HCP5 REGISTERED AND PRACTISING IN THE MEDTECH EUROPE GEOGRAPHIC AREA Direct sponsorship of HCPs as delegates (passive participation) Not allowed?
+Not allowed?
+Not allowed?
+N/A Direct sponsorship of HCPs as Faculty (active participation) Not allowed.
+Not allowed?
+Not allowed?
+N/A

 MedTech Europe Geographic Area includes the countries in the European Economic Area (EEA), as well as those other countries where Member Associations are located.
 Formerly referred to as "Cross-border Events".
-For avoidance of doubt, in 2019, this category of "Third Party Organised Educational Events attended by delegates who are Healthcare Professionals registered and practicing in the MedTech Europe Geographic Area" has to be understood as covering only Healthcare Professionals from the MedTech Europe Geographic Area benefiting from an Educational Grant.

-Educational Grants: means provision of funding, Member Company or third party products or other in-kind support to a Healthcare Organisation by or on behalf of a Member

-Company on a restricted basis for use solely for the support and the advancement of genuine medical education of Healthcare Professionals, patients and/or the public on clinical, scientific and/or healthcare topics relevant to the therapeutic areas in which the Member Company is interested and/or involved.
+- For avoidance of doubt, in 2019, this category of "Third Party Organised Educational Events attended by delegates who are Healthcare Professionals registered and practicing in the MedTech Europe Geographic Area" has to be understood as covering only Healthcare Professionals from the MedTech Europe Geographic Area benefiting from an Educational Grant. - Educational Grants: means provision of funding, Member Company or third party products or other in-kind support to a Healthcare Organisation by or on behalf of a Member Company on a restricted basis for use solely for the support and the advancement of genuine medical education of Healthcare Professionals, patients and/or the public on clinical, scientific and/or healthcare topics relevant to the therapeutic areas in which the Member Company is interested and/or involved.

+s.
 Allowed means no CVS decision is required but the provisions of the ABHI Code of Ethical Business Practice and national laws and regulations still apply.

-Out of scope: Means the Code does not apply given that the situation does neither involve a Member Company interacting with an HCP or HCO registered and practicing in the 6.
+a Out of scope: Means the Code does not apply given that the situation does neither involve a Member Company interacting with an HCP or HCO registered and practicing in the MedTech Europe Geographic Area nor does the activity take place in the MedTech Europe Geographic Area.